VATUSA/api2/README.md

     **Note** In the development environment, Redis will not use a password.
 Either leave this blank in the YAML or comment out the password line.

-2. Run migrations and seed ratings
+2. Run migrations and seed ratings (more soon)

     ```bash
     go run . migrate